51Âþ»

 During this course – thanks to strong links with service providers across the region – we can offer a range of placement opportunities embedded within all three years of the course.
 These opportunities are in field specific areas including dementia care homes, coronary care units, specialist medicine discharge teams, brain injury units, along with GP Surgeries and District Nursing Teams.

-With an excellent reputation and good links with the local NHS trust and other potential employers, you will benefit from our -accredited course when applying for jobs.
-This course is structured through Inter-professional (IP) learning.
-Allowing you to collaborate with other allied healthcare students and professionals, and gain a wider understand of issues and debates in the sector.
+With an excellent reputation and good links with the local NHS trusts and other potential employers, you will benefit from our -accredited course when applying for jobs.

 You will share learning opportunities with students from the other fields of nursing practice but an also engage in field of practice specific learning opportunities throughout the programme, to ensure that you develop your identity, knowledge and skills within the adult nursing field of practice.
+The course also includes opportunities for interprofessional learning, with other health and care students, allowing you to collaborate with other allied healthcare students and professionals, and gain a wider understand of issues and debates in the sector.

 For further details please contact: